Stealth Broadband CenturyLink

 Need a dumpster?
 Call the village office for more information.
 (402) 986-1666.

 Have oversized junk that does not fit in your dumpster?
 You can haul these items to the Northeast Coalition landfill North of Clarkson.
-The landfill is 11 miles Northeast of Howells.
+The landfill is 11 miles Northwest of Howells.
 Call the landfill first to make sure they can accept your items.